Careers Service

 • What am I good at?
 What do I enjoy doing?

-• What's important to me in terms of my working life?
+• What's important to me in my working life?
+For example your salary, work-life balance or being challenged

 • What would be the purpose of my job?
-For example, to provide a service, help others, create wealth, invent a product?
+For example, to provide a service, help others, create wealth or invent a product?

-• To what extent would I want to use my expert knowledge/degree subject?
+• To what extent would I want to use my expert knowledge or degree subject?

-• What kind of work environment might suit me?
-For example, corporate, government, charity, smaller business?
-Your own business?
+• What kind of work environment would suit me?
+For example, corporate, government, charity, smaller business or your own business.

 You can investigate further questions on our Explore your options sheet (PDF: 606KB).

 Pulling these thoughts together is the beginning of a career plan.
 Finding this difficult?
-Here are some ideas to get you started.
+Here are some actions to get you started.

 5 things to do now

-• Use our Skills Audit (PDF: 214KB) to get some insight into your strengths and the skills you want to develop next.
-See targetjobs: Skills for getting a job to help you understand the different competencies graduate employers expect.
+• Use our Skills Audit (PDF: 214KB) to identify your strengths and any skills you want to develop further.
+See what skills employers looks for on TargetJobs.

 • Chat with your family and friends, people who know you well - their views may help.

-• Try Prospects Planner as a good starting point.
-This is a career matching tool, which generates career titles or sectors based on your answers to online questions.
-All suggestions link to detailed job profiles, to help you decide if it's an idea worth considering.
+• Try Prospects Planner, a career matching tool that generates career titles or sectors based on your answers to questions.
+All suggestions link to detailed job profiles.

 • Access career planning library books at the Philip Robinson Library.

-There are so many potential careers out there, it can sometimes seem overwhelming or confusing.
+There are so many different careers available that it can sometimes feel overwhelming and confusing.

 Questions to ask yourself